nhsuk/register-with-a-gp-beta-web/README.md

 #### Coverage

 We want to keep coverage high and our test suite does output a coverage summary.
-We don't fail the build if coverage is below a certain % but we will do that in the future.
+The build will fail if coverage drops below:

+* 75% of statements
+* 75% of lines
+* 70% of functions
+* 75% of statements

+This is a low bar and we aim to increase it as we write more code.

 You can see the coverage summary by running: